Back to Blog

 It also sets up a visual hierarchy that helps visitors understand what comes next.
 Scroll cues (like arrows) and section previews encourage people to explore further.

-Scenario: You’re designing an onboarding page for an app.
-The hero section shows a short animation of the app in use, a line like “Budget Smarter.
-In Seconds,” and a CTA button: “Get Started Free.”
+You're designing an onboarding page for an app.
+The hero section shows a short animation of the app in use, a line like "Budget Smarter.
+In Seconds," and a CTA button: "Get Started Free."

-UX-Friendly Hero Design Tips:
+UX-Friendly Hero Design Tips

 • Place the CTA in a spot that's easy to find